CrayLabs/SmartSim/doc/experiment.rst

 Linux machine or on HPC machines with a job scheduler (e.g. Slurm, PBS, and LSF).
 When creating a SmartSim ``Experiment``, the user has the opportunity to specify the `launcher` type or defer to automatic `launcher` selection.
 `Launcher` selection determines how SmartSim translates SmartSim entity configurations into system calls to launch, manage, and monitor entities.
-Currently, SmartSim supports 6 `launchers`:
+Currently, SmartSim supports 5 `launchers`:

 1. ``local`` **[default]**: for single-node, workstation, or laptop
 2. ``slurm``: for systems using the Slurm scheduler
 3. ``pbs``: for systems using the PBSpro scheduler
 4. ``pals``: for systems using the PALS scheduler
-5. ``cobalt``: for systems using the Cobalt scheduler
-6. ``lsf``: for systems using the LSF scheduler
+5. ``lsf``: for systems using the LSF scheduler
-7. ``auto``: have SmartSim auto-detect the launcher to use
+6. ``auto``: have SmartSim auto-detect the launcher to use

 If the systems `launcher` cannot be found or no `launcher` argument is provided, the default value of `launcher="local"` will be used which will start all ``Experiment`` launched entities on the